verdaux/BookNotes/Phrases/Impressors 20.md

 - [ ] Men have to do it.
 It's part of our lifestyle
 - [ ] Get a backward tattoo of it on your forehead so you'll see it in the mirror.
 - [ ] Everything about her was at once vigorous and exquisite, at once strong and fine.
+- [ ] The Cosmos is rich beyond measure - in elegant facts, in exquisite interrelationships, in the subtle machinery of awe.